-These Gluten Free Cinnamon Sugar Donuts are light, fluffy, and downright delicious.
-Baked instead of fried and dipped in a sweet, cinnamony & buttery glaze, these gluten-free donuts are the perfect healthy(ish) treat for fall -or any time of the year!
+These Low Calorie Cinnamon Sugar Donuts are light, fluffy, and downright delicious.
+Baked instead of fried and dipped in a sweet, cinnamon-y & buttery glaze, they are the perfect treat for fall - or any time of the year!

 Jump to: